 - $39.00 USA (per US gallon)

 We can offer two full full synthetic oils that roundly defeat the semi-synthetic Premium Blue in both performance and price.
 First we have the “AIO” AMSOIL Injector Synthetic 2-Stroke Oil.
 It can be used in any snowmobile engine, including those with exhaust power valves.
-Polaris specifies that Premium Blue should not be used in snowmobile engines with power valves, implying that it will not burn cleanly enough to prevent deposit formation.
+Polaris specifies that Premium Blue should not be used in snowmobile engines with power valves.
+This implies that it will not burn cleanly enough to prevent deposit formation.
 AIO Injector offers full synthetic benefits including an exceptionally low cold pour point, robust wear control, low smoke and reduced friction.

 At the price point for which Polaris is retailing Premium Blue, our first-rate AMSOIL Interceptor Synthetic 2-Stroke Oil could also be considered as a viable replacement.
 Interceptor is certainly suitable for older engines, sleds without power valves or the very latest 2-strokes on the market.